JedimEmO/dmat/tutorial/farmers_market.md

 ```

 If you run this UI while the backend is running, you should see a table with the products from the backend, and the quantity of apples should change every second!
+And if you inspect the DOM, you'll see that only the quantity of apples is updated every second, and the rest of the table is left untouched.

+It's also worth noting that the `product_list` function is depending on strictly the parameters and types that it needs to perform its job, nothing else.
+It would certainly be possible to pass in at `&'static ProductService` instead of a `impl SignalVec<Item = Product>`, but that would make it harder to test, and it would be harder to see what the function actually depends on.
+We know, by looking at the function signature, that this component is not mutating the product vector!

 ----
 Previous: [Lightweight Dmat](./lightweight_dmat.md)